eferrea/BCI-Master/README.md

 **Build the task controller project TrackM**

 BCImat comes with a simple task controller written in c++ to interface with the BCImat.
-The task controller allows users to perform sequential reacheas to  a target (green circle) always starting from a central fixation circle (gray circle).
+The task controller allows users to perform sequential reacheas to  a target (green circle) starting from a central fixation circle (gray).
 The c++ project requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn/wiki) to be linked to the project.
 The project contains a main.cpp running the task including the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) as well as an implemented vrpn server class.
 These files are contained in the "Source Files" folder of the project and can be also used to make a project from scratch in other integrated development environment (we also tested Xcode).

 **VRPN matlab client and server for BCImat**

 The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
-Here, we provide precompiled versions of the vrpn_server.cpp and  vrpn_client.cpp for 64 bit Matlab both in Mac and windows.
+Here, we provide precompiled versions of the vrpn_server.cpp and  vrpn_client.cpp for 64 bit Matlab both in Mac and Windows.
 If they do not work, the vrpn_server.cpp and vrpn_client.cpp cointained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
 Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
 Please also note that in Windows for successsfully producing the Matlab executable of the vrpn server and client, the vrpn.lib needs to me build with the Runtime library Multi-threaded DLL (/MD).

-Here, we tested the vrpn version 7.33 in Windows and Mac.
+Here, vrpn version 7.33 in Windows and Mac was tested.